plathon/clean-code-typescript/README.md

 Examples of principle violation:

 - Implements a method that does nothing
-- Throw a inexpected exeption
+- Throw a unexpected exception
-- Retorn diferent values
+- Return different values

 **Example:**